massick/gulp-strip-code/README.md

 The text inside the closing comment used to identify code to strip.

 #### options.keep_comments
-Type: `Boolean|Truthy`
+Type: `Boolean`
 Default value: `false`

-Sets the behaviour to keep the identifying comments or not
+Sets the behaviour to keep the identifying comments or not.
+Setting a truthy value for keep_comments will enable it.

 #### options.pattern
 Type: `RegExp`